facelessuser/coloraide/docs/src/markdown/api/index.md

     Parameters  | Defaults           | Description
     ----------- | ------------------ | -----------
     `mode`      | `#!py3 '1976'`     | A string indicating what mode to use. `1976` refers to the (u', v') points as described by CIE 1976 UCS and `1960` describes the (u, v) points as documented by CIE 1960 UCS.
+    `white`     | `#!py None`        | Specify the white in which to chromatically adapt the points from, if none is specified, the current color's white point is assumed.

 Return